Plaffyer/YT-Music-Sync-Hub/README.md

 To run this application locally, you will need Python installed.
 1. Clone this repository.
 2. Install dependencies:
-   `pip install customtkinter ytmusicapi pandas`
+   `pip install customtkinter ytmusicapi pandas thefuzz`
 3. Run: `python app.py` (or use the included **Run App.bat**)

 ## 🛡️ Disclaimer & Use